 First Lady, wife of President John F. Kennedy.
-Autograph note signed (ANS) “Jacqueline Kennedy”, a small note of appreciation to her chauffeur during her visit to England in May 1965, in full:
+Autograph note signed (ANS) “Jacqueline Kennedy”, on 5×4.25 black-bordered card, note of appreciation to her chauffeur during her visit to England in May 1965, in full:

 with deep appreciation